 - .. listen to others, build consensus and help others become better.
 This builds capacity in an ethical, caring manner.

 - Believe that learning is a never-ending journey.
-We ALL bring something to the table, we can ALL learn… differentiation is the key.
+We ALL bring something to the table, we can ALL .. differentiation is the key.

 I’m a risk-taker, focused on lifelong-learning and empowerment for me and those around me.
 I also care, deeply.
 Complacency has no resonance for me.
 Collaboration is extremely important to me; which makes trust-building essential.
 I embrace Tschannen-Moran’s (2004) five facets of trust: Benevolence, Honesty, Openness, Reliability and Competence – good management is a healthy by-product of operationalizing those facets.
 I believe that trust is a precondition for healthy, positive, cooperative and reliable relationships.
 It requires constant tending to but allows for a synergy in which learning (for all) and empowerment happens seemingly effortlessly.

-In terms of what I can offer to an organization, as a leader, I rely heavily on my ability to see the big picture.
+In terms of what I can offer my ideal school, as a leader, I rely heavily on my ability to see the big picture.
 Since organizations exist as multiple realities, a useful tool that I employ is that of the “Four Frames”.
 Bolman and Deal (2008) make a good point when they point out that “any event can be framed in several ways and serve multiple purposes.” (p.313) The ability to recognize that and work to create a workplace that has structures in place that align “roles and responsibilities to fit tasks”; maintains “a balance between human needs and formal roles”; provides “opportunities for individuals and groups to make interests known”; and, allows stakeholders to collaboratively “develop symbols and shared values”, is an effective practice that integrates those Four Frames (Bolman and Deal, pp.311-315).
+Sometimes I am a Transactional leader – in order to keep the wheels moving smoothly, especially during rough patches.
+Most often, I am a Democratic leader – my personality fits this well.
+Overall, my impact on those I lead serves to motivate and inspire through walking the talk much like that of a Transformational leader.

 “If we want to create a workplace that values idealism, human connection, and real, in depth learning, we will have to create it ourselves”.